 Estate agents Paul Meakin & Co were granted planning permission (ref 88/3172/P) on 12 January 1989 for “use of ground floor as estate agents office”, but I haven’t been able to find evidence that this permission was taken up.
 The 1988, 1990, 1992, 1993, and 1995 Croydon phone books all list the company only at various combinations of 216 Addington Road, 221 Lower Addiscombe Road, and 14 Central Parade, New Addington.
 Moreover, a planning application for “use of ground floor for sale of take away hot food”, deposited on 13 August 1990 (ref 90/1961/P), describes the “Present use” as “Retail shop”.
 (The records of this application note that the council filed it as “Not determined” in December 1990, due to a lack of response from the applicant to a request for more information.)

-26. Gentle Touch Hair & Beauty can be seen in Google Street View imagery from July 2008, with various handbags in the right-hand side of the shop window.
+- Gentle Touch Hair & Beauty can be seen in Google Street View imagery from July 2008 and September 2008, with various handbags in the right-hand side of the shop window in the latter.
 It also appears in the 2007–2008 Croydon phone book.
 Information on mehndi and ear piercing is taken from Google Street View imagery from July 2009, in which lettering offering these services is just visible at the bottom of the shop door.
 Finally, Google Street View imagery from November 2010 instead shows signage for Wibi Stores.

-32. Google Street View imagery from March 2018 shows the shop open.
+- Google Street View imagery from March 2018 shows the shop still present, with the door open and a person standing inside.
 In June 2018, realising I hadn’t seen it open for a while, I asked the staff in Peri Pizza next door at number 202 if they knew what was going on, and they told me they thought it had closed down for good.
 Prem, a long-term employee at Ellalan Supermarket, told me in May 2019 that the convenience store had been closed for about a year at that point, and that the reason for closure was lack of business (in-person conversation, 7 May 2019).